 “If you’re able, taking the day off [of work] the following day is ideal to help begin a routine for your new furry family member,” says Director of Operations at Brandywine Valley SPCA Walt Fenstermacher.
 “If you’re bringing home a new pet in addition to ones that are already in the home, you’ll want to consider giving the new cat or dog their own space to ensure a slow intro for cats and dogs new to each other.
 For instance, when bringing a new cat home, give them their own room that has all their essentials to ensure a slow introduction to resident pets.”

 Crates are great safe spaces for dogs, too.
-Dr. Kwane Stewart, a practicing veterinarian and member of Fetch by The Dodo's Veterinary Advisory Board, explains how introducing your dog to their crate as soon as they come home can help them feel comfortable in it long-term.
+Dr. Kwane Stewart, a practicing veterinarian and member of Fetch's Veterinary Advisory Board, explains how introducing your dog to their crate as soon as they come home can help them feel comfortable in it long-term.

 RELATED: Brandywine Valley SPCA